-My marketing career started at a Northern California semiconductor company, where I learned the ins and outs of traditional B2B marketing: purchased lists, print ads, press releases, direct mail, and countless trade shows.
-A whole lot of money was going down the drain, and it just never felt right.
+My career started totally by accident at a Northern California semiconductor company, where I learned the ins and outs of traditional B2B marketing: purchased lists, print ads, press releases, direct mail, and countless trade shows.
+A whole lot of money was going down the drain, it was tough to measure ROI, and it just never felt like a good fit.

 Not knowing what else to do with my life, I moved to NYC to be a one-woman marketing department for an IT staffing/trading technology firm.
 Fast forward to early 2012, an account rep from HubSpot asked me if I wanted to know our company’s “marketing grade.”
-I thought sure, why not.
+I thought sure, what the heck.

 The score for our website and social media activity was a pathetic 23 out of 100.
 It was a depressing reality check, but thanks to my competitive nature I was determined to raise it as high as it would go, as quickly as possible (on a shoestring budget!).